 SIX60: Till the Lights Go Out

-Born within student culture at Otago University, SIX60 grew from post-rugby match singalongs.
-When their music dropped on Facebook, it spread like wildfire.
-Within a year the band were winning awards and confounding the music industry with their organic rise.
-But reviewers laughed - calling their music derivative and ‘never quite brown enough’.
-Racist critics compound on young male egos struggling to break internationally, putting the band on a collision course with each other.
+Arising from the rugby field to drop their music on Facebook, within a year SIX60 were winning awards and confounding the music industry with their unprecedented ascent.
+But reviewers scoffed, labelling their music ‘BBQ Reggae’ and ‘never quite brown enough sounds’.
+Criticism compounds on young male egos, putting the band on a collision course with each other.

 When a Dunedin gig causes a life-changing injury, everything has to change as the band are forced to assess what they really stand for and if they even have the goods to succeed.
 Woven with stunning vision of their record-breaking stadium concert, a unique Kiwi sense of humour and never before seen vision of the band as students in Dunedin, the film reveals a group of men who must confront the true cost of never giving up.